syncfusion-content/windowsforms-docs/WindowsForms/autocomplete/AutoComplete-Events.md

 ---
 layout: post
-title: AutoComplete Events | AutoComplete Component for Windows Forms | Syncfusion
+title: AutoComplete Events | Syncfusion
 description: This section explains about the event in AutoComplete
 platform: WindowsForms
 control: AutoComplete